 Fatigue will generally lead you to make poor money decisions.
 These include:

-It encourages impulse buying: A common form of willpower fatigue is impulse buying.
+It encourages impulse buying: A common form of willpower fatigue is impulse shopping.
 Willpower fatigue can leave a person vulnerable to sales and marketing strategies designed to time the sale.
 Most businesses are aware of this fact and take advantage of it.